abdulganiy02/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm : Delete files
 rmdir : Delete directory
-cd - : changing the working directory to the previous one ls -la dir1 dir2 dir3 : script that lists all file in the current directory and the parent of the working directory and the /boot directory
+cd - : changing the working directory to the previous one ls -la dir1 dir2 dir3 : script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.